Divorce & Separation,Latest News

 When does Complete Confidentiality & Privacy apply to Family Law Hearings?
 An Analysis of the (private) Financial Dispute Resolution hearing

-If you are involved in family law proceedings, you have an expectation that the process is private and that the documents that you disclose within it will be kept confidential.
-This blog does not…
+If you are involved in family law proceedings, you can expect the process to remain private, and you have a right to expect that the documents you provide will be kept confidential.…

 The Pension Sharing Order – A Cautionary Tale